cncf/toc/reviews/2022-pixie-annual.md

 | Michelle Nguyen  | [@aimichelle](https://github.com/aimichelle)  | New Relic   |
 | Vihang Mehta     | [@vihangm](https://github.com/vihangm)        | New Relic   |

+We have also identified potential maintainers from companies outside of New Relic.
+These maintainers will onboard in the coming months.

 Our [governance policy](https://github.com/pixie-io/pixie/blob/main/GOVERNANCE.md) is managed in our repository.
+We currently follow a BDFL model, however plan to restructure our governance based on input from the TAG Contributor strategy.

+Pixie's governance board consists of two of Pixie's maintainers and end-users across several companies.
+We will resume monthly governance meetings in November, at 9am every first Thursday (timing subject to change).

 ## Adoption